 wget is an incredibly useful GNU tool on Linux.
 Unfortunately, it doesn’t come with OS X (as of Mountain Lion).
 OS X includes curl, which is a very handy tool but lacks at least one important feature of wget: the ability to use wildcards to get multiple files at the same time.
-For example, let’s say you want download all the example files from the IGES specification.
+For example, let’s say you want todownload a subset of files from an FTP server.
 With wget, you could type:

 1. Download the directory listing and save it in a file.